grousewood-games/solforge/docs/faq.md

 ### Sudden Death

 There is currently no "sudden death" mode.
-If you both die and have the same health in death, you both win :trophy:.
+If you both die and have the same health in death, you both win 🏆.

 ### Extra Battles